Anthony-Gambale/Pygame-3D/README.md

 The plane is modelled by a normal vector, local basis vectors, and a point at its centre, as shown in Figure 3.
 There is also a focal point for the camera, which is distanced from the plane by a factor of n.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3.1_plane_definition.png)
-*Figure 3: Robust plane definition.*
+*Figure 3: Robust plane definition.
+Two example cameras, with their respective vectors and points defined.*

 When the program starts, the camera position c is initialized to 0,0,0.
 The normal vector is initialized to a unit in the z direction, and the local basis vectors are units in the x and y direction.
 The k constant is just some number of units to separate c from s.